Hyperbolicity in presence of a large local system: Introduction

+Thanks to \cite[Theorem 1]{Zuo-Chern-hyperbolicity} and \cite[Theorem 1]{CCE}, a connected normal projective complex algebraic variety $X$ equipped with a big complex local system whose algebraic monodromy group is semisimple is of general type.
+Therefore, Theorem \ref{Lang for big} ensures that in this setting the special sets are not Zariski-dense. \\

-In particular, Theorem \ref{Lang for large} shows that Conjecture \ref{Lang conjecture} holds if $X$ admits a large complex local system, i.e. a complex local system $\cL$ such that for every integral closed subvariety $Z \hookrightarrow X$ the pull-back of $\cL$ to the normalization of $Z$ is not isotrivial\footnote{At least when $X$ is normal, the assumptions of Theorem \ref{Lang for large} are in fact equivalent to the existence of a large complex local system on $X$, see Proposition \ref{Reduction to one large local system}.}.
-Equivalently, the Galois \'etale cover $X^\cL \to X$ associated to the kernel of the monodromy representation of $\cL$ does not have any positive-dimensional compact complex subspaces, cf. Proposition \ref{covering associated to a large local system}.
-This holds for example when the complex space $X^\cL$ is Stein, and turns out to be equivalent at least when $X$ is normal \cite{Eyssidieux-reductive, EKPR}.
-Examples include: \begin{enumerate} \item Projective complex algebraic varieties admitting a finite morphism to an abelian variety.
-In that case, Theorem \ref{Lang for large} follows from works of Bloch \cite{Bloch26}, Ueno \cite{Ueno}, Ochiaia \cite{Ochiai77}, Kawamata \cite{Kawamata80} and Yamanoi \cite{Yamanoi-maximal-Albanese}. \item Projective complex algebraic varieties admitting a (graded-polarizable) variation of $\bZ$-mixed Hodge structure with a finite period map.
-When in addition the Hodge structures are pure, then it follows from works of Griffiths and Schmid \cite{Griffiths-Schmid} that $ \Sp(X) = \Sp_{ab}(X) = \Sp_h(X) = \varnothing$. \end{enumerate} In a nutshell, the proof of Theorem \ref{Lang for large} consists in reducing the general case to these two special cases by using general structure results from non-abelian Hodge theory.
-A crucial input is also given by a result from \cite{Bruni-relative-Lang} about the behaviour of the different special subsets in a family of varieties of maximal Albanese dimension.
+Examples of projective complex algebraic varieties admitting a large complex local system include: \begin{enumerate} \item Projective complex algebraic varieties admitting a finite morphism to an abelian variety.
+In that case, Theorem \ref{Lang for large} follows from the works of Bloch \cite{Bloch26}, Ueno \cite{Ueno}, Ochiai \cite{Ochiai77}, Kawamata \cite{Kawamata80} and Yamanoi \cite{Yamanoi-maximal-Albanese}, see \cite{Bruni-relative-Lang}. \item Projective complex algebraic varieties admitting a (graded-polarizable) variation of $\bZ$-mixed Hodge structure with a finite period map.
+When in addition the Hodge structures are pure, it follows from the works of Griffiths and Schmid \cite{Griffiths-Schmid} that $ \Sp_{alg}(X) = \Sp_{ab}(X) = \Sp_h(X) = \varnothing$.
+In the mixed case, however, one can get nonempty special subsets, and this makes the proof of Theorem \ref{Lang for large} significantly more difficult. \item The previous class includes all projective complex algebraic varieties admitting a finite morphism to the universal principally polarized abelian variety of dimension $g \geq 1$.
+The validity of Theorem \ref{Lang for large} in this case is new to our knowledge. \end{enumerate}